sudo0x18/informer/README.md

 </div>

-<h3 align="center">Informer is a OSINT information gathering tool that gathers whois, DNS, geolocation and shodan information of the target.</h3>
+<h3 align="center">Informer is a OSINT information gathering tool that gathers whois, Sub-domain ,DNS, geolocation and shodan information of the target.</h3>

 ## Installation 🧑‍🔧​